Leave Benefits

 Personal Holiday

-Permanent employees are entitled to one personal holiday per year.
+Per Government Code section 19854, excluded permanent employees are entitled to one personal holiday per fiscal year.

 CalHR’s Human Resources Manual Policy 2110 provides further information about Personal Holidays.